 Deciphering the Bachelor of Commerce

-Where the Bachelor of Business takes a more general approach to business, with the opportunity to direct your learning through a specialisation, the Bachelor of Commerce is inherently more focused.
+Where the Bachelor of Business takes a more general approach to business, with the opportunity to direct your learning through a specialisation, the Bachelor of Commerce (CRICOS 063059D) is inherently more focused.
 It’s designed to develop strong financial literacy and drill down on business analytics, as well as establishing that core knowledge necessary to understand and work in the wider business sector.

 Bachelor of Commerce students must also select from majors, however these take a different tack to those within the Bachelor of Business, highlighting the financial, analytical and mathematical skills required to perform jobs with a higher level of presumed knowledge.
 You’ll select six subjects from five available majors – accounting, actuarial science, data analytics, economics and finance – and use these to shape and mould the trajectory of your studies, and ultimately, the incredible commerce career that’s in front of you.
 There’s also the option to pursue an additional major or minor in place of some or all of your electives.